 Join in our celebrations.

 Some of our biggest events happen in the fall, and we want you to be a part of them.
-The inaugural Smoky Mountain Elk Fest is kicking off on September 13th, with a full day of exciting music, food, and events on the 14th.
-Celebrate the traditional autumn harvest at the Apple Harvest Festival in Waynesville, and find out why we love our crafts shows during the Church Street Arts and Crafts Show and Maggie Valley Craft Show.
-If you’re coming towards the end of the season, mark your calendar for the wildly-popular Art of Music Festival!
+The Smoky Mountain Elk Fest kicks off every October, with a full day of exciting music, food, and events!
+Celebrate the traditional autumn harvest at the Apple Harvest Festival in Waynesville, and find out why we love art here during the Maggie Valley Craft Show.
+And if you’re into locally-made or handcrafted goods, mark your calendar for the Candy Corn Market at the Smoky Mountain Event Center!

 We know it can be hard to keep up with , so think about signing up for our monthly newsletter to stay in the loop.